fedefloris/Malloc/README.md

 1) Round the `requested_size` up to a power of 2, let's call it `rounded_size`.
 2) Find a free block that is the closest to the `rounded_size`.
 3) Split the free block into smaller blocks until it has size equals to `rounded_size`.
-4) Return the address of free block payload.
+4) Return the payload of free block

 #### Blocks arrangement